openshift/csi-driver-shared-resource/README.md

 / #
 ```

+**NOTE**: You'll notice that the driver has created subdirectories off of the `volumeMount` specified in our example `Pod`.
+One subdirectory for the type (`configsmaps` or `secrets`), and one whose name is a concatenation of the `namespace` and
+`name` of the `ConfigMap` or `Secret` being mounted.
+As noted in the high level feature list above, new features that allow
+some control on how the files are laid out should be coming.

-And if you inspect the contents of that `ConfigMap`, you'll see keys in the `data` map that
+Now, if you inspect the contents of that `ConfigMap`, you'll see keys in the `data` map that
 correspond to the 2 files created:

 ```shell